-We were formally incorporated in January 2003.
-We acquired Enhance Interactive in February 2003 which was recently renamed Marchex Adhere PPC, TrafficLeader in October 2003, which was renamed Marchex Connect NA, and goClick in July 2004.
-In February and April 2005, we completed the acquisitions of certain assets of Name Development and Pike Street Industries, respectively.
-In July 2005 we completed the acquisition of IndustryBrains, which was renamed Marchex Adhere SSC.
-In May 2006 we completed the acquisition of certain assets of AreaConnect and Open List.
-In September 2007, we completed the acquisition of VoiceStar, which was renamed Marchex Voice Services.
+We were formally incorporated in January of 2003.
+We acquired Enhance Interactive in February of 2003, TrafficLeader in October of 2003, and goClick in July of 2004.
+In February and April of 2005, we completed the acquisitions of certain assets of Name Development and Pike Street Industries, respectively.
+In July of 2005 we completed the acquisition of IndustryBrains.
+In May of 2006 we completed the acquisition of certain assets of AreaConnect and Open List.
+In September of 2007, we completed the acquisition of VoiceStar.